 The Changing Nature of Chapter 11

-The U.S. Chapter 11 bankruptcy has traditionally been viewed as equity friendly, with frequent absolute priority deviations (APDs) in favor of equity.
-By contrast, based on a more recent sample we find that both APDs and time spent in bankruptcy have declined dramatically.
-We hypothesize and confirm that innovations in the bankruptcy process, such as reliance on debtor-in-possession (DIP) financing and adoptions of key employee retention plans (KERPs) help explain this decline.
-We conclude that while the letter of bankruptcy law has not changed, Chapter 11 outcomes have become more creditor friendly in recent years.
+The U.S. Chapter 11 bankruptcy system has long been viewed as equity friendly, with absolute priority deviations (APD) in favor of equity holders occurring as often as in 75% of the cases in the 1980s.
+By contrast, based on a more recent and much larger sample of bankruptcies from the period 1991-2005 we document an average frequency of APDs of only 22%.
+Moreover, we find a secular decline in the frequency of APDs over our sample period.
+The time spent in bankruptcy has also declined steadily, from 23 months in the 1980s to 16 months after 2000.
+We argue and find evidence that innovations in the bankruptcy process, such as reliance on debtor-in-possession (DIP) financing and adoptions of key employee retention plans (KERPs) help explain this secular decline.
+We also find that APD are more likely when management has substantial share holdings in the firm.
+Collectively, these results suggest that Chapter 11 has become more creditor friendly in recent years.

 Keywords: Bankruptcy, APR violations, Chapter 11

 Suggested Citation: Suggested Citation